How it Works…

 I begin to think and want drugs and substances, I convince myself that using these substances is the only way that I can feel “normal.”
 I convince myself that using is the only way I will ever feel normal again, and thus I deserve to use- because I deserve to feel normal.

 6. Chemical Loss of Control (Drinking/Using):

 I start using again, and decide to enjoy this “relapse” until I hit bottom again, my problems and addiction have just gotten worse.
 I thought I could use just enough of these drugs to feel happy and normal again, but I end up just getting sucked back into doing these drugs and substances uncontrollably again.

 - Being exposed or having drugs and alcohol available

 - Feeling or experiencing boredom

-- Using similar substance that reminds you of old “high”
+- Using a similar substance that reminds you of your old “high”